 Retinol is arguably one of the best beauty ingredients that you can include in your skincare routine—there's not much that it can't do.
-This hero ingredient has been known to smooth lines and wrinkles, reduce pigmentation, tighten pores, and impart a covetable glow—which can all be achieved with the best retinol serums.
+Using one of the best retinol serums is known to smooth lines and wrinkles, reduce pigmentation, tighten pores, and impart a covetable glow

 Why does retinol peeling happen?